pnlbwh/pnlpipe/README.md

     ./pnlpipe install BRAINSTools --version 41353e8

+Or, to install the master branch:

+    ./pnlpipe install BRAINSTools --version master

 Each software module interprets version in its own way.
 Most of the time, `--version` expects a Github revision, as for these examples.
 However